javadyaali/Jscraper/README.md

 # Jscraper

-This repository is a crawler that crawl a specific page and search in HTML body of the page to find some data.
+This repository is a crawler that crawls via the specific page and searchs in HTML body of that page to find some data.
 We are using Selenium package in python.
-The repository has a outpu.csv file that contains useful information about plugins.
-PriceMiner directory is for scrapping detailed data of pricing to predict number of installs with them.
+The repository has a output.csv file that contains useful information about plugins.
+PriceMiner directory is for scrapping detailed data of pricing to predict the number of installs with them.